AthenaJS/athenajs/docma-template/README.md

-## Docma Default Template
+## Docma AthenaJS Template

-> © 2017, Onur Yıldırım (@onury).
+> © 2017, Nicolas Ramz (@warpdesign).
 MIT License.

-The default template for [Docma][docma] documentation builder; with a side-bar symbols menu, search and navigation features; and a beautiful layout.
+This template is based on Docma's [default template](https://github.com/onury/docma/tree/master/templates/default), it adds options for collapsing symbols, autoscroll to symbol description when reloading the page and some small tweaks.

-Read [documentation here][template-docs] and see how it looks.
+Read [documentation][https://athenajs.github.io/athenajs-documentation/] and see how it looks.

 [docma]:https://github.com/onury/docma
 [template-docs]:https://onury.github.io/docma/?content=default-template